junxit/us-congress-bills-112/metadata.md

 - 2012-07-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5319)
 - 2012-07-26 — The previous question was ordered without objection. (consideration: CR H5318)
 - 2012-07-26 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2012-07-30 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-07-31 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 477.